alexshi7/performancelog/README.md

 ```

+TODO:
+add a db connection
+test when video editing

 • Developed an automated performance benchmarking tool for gaming applications, optimizing testing workflow by
 50%
 • Implemented Python-based game automation scripts for data collection and analysis on Linux environments